iyeque/nexus/README.md

 ---

 ## **License**
-Project Nexus is released under the Apache 2.0 License.
+Project Nexus is released under the MIT License.